ghiander/abcount/README.md

 ![ABCount logo](https://github.com/ghiander/abcount/blob/main/docs/static/logo.png?raw=true)

 ## Introduction
+**ABCount** is an extended cheminformatics package to work with acidic and basic groups in molecules.
+The tool includes the following functionalities:
-**ABCount** is a SMARTS-based tool that determines the number of acidic and basic groups in molecules.
+- `ABCounter`: SMARTS-based tool to determine the number of acidic and basic groups in molecules.
+- `ABClassBuilder`: Builder class that accepts a dictionary of pKa numerical values and yields an `ABClassData` object with their corresponding classes such as `STRONG`, `WEAK`, and `NONE`.

 ## How to install the tool
 ABCount can be installed from pypi (https://pypi.org/project/abcount).